-Host Name: Enter the Host Name that you registered with your DDNS service provider.

-Username or Enter the Username or Key for your DDNS Key: account.

-Password or Enter the Password or Key for your DDNS Key: account.
+- Host Name: Enter the Host Name that you registered with your DDNS service provider. - Username or Enter the Username or Key for your DDNS account.
+Key: - Password or Enter the Password or Key for your DDNS account.
+Key:

 Timeout: Enter a Timeout time (in hours).